Skip to main content

 Best Practices

-Design hierarchy to match how you manage the business:
+Design hierarchy fields to match how you manage the business:

 • How do you report performance?